galan/repow/README.md

 Commands utilizing the manifest-file:
 * **validate** - Validating the manifest-file (existince, patterns, usernames, etc.)
 * **apply** - Applying the manifest files values to the hoster repository
 * **serve** - Starts the webhook server, that will listen to the changes on the default branch to apply changes automatically on push events.
+You can configure slack to obtain notifications for invalid manifest files.

 # Architecture and process